JanNeuendorf/SVC16/README.md

 ### No Fluff
 There are as few features as possible.
-That means limited input, no sound, no variable display size etc.
+That means limited input, no file system access, no variable display size etc.
 It also means that there are no accelerators or tricks to help with performance.

 ### Setup